SansGuidon/bookmarks/README.md

 * [Yevgeniy Brikman](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) - (2016) Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation
 * [Ádám Sándor](https://container-solutions.com/propagating-configuration-from-terraform-to-kubernetes-apps/) - (2018) Propagating configuration from Terraform to Kubernetes Apps
 * [Terraform Best Practices](https://www.terraform-best-practices.com/) - free book with most of best-practices and recommendations for Terraform users
+* [Anton Babenko](https://fosdem.org/2019/schedule/event/terraform_best_practices/) - [Videos] (2019) Codifying infrastructure with Terraform for the future | be aware of principles related to management of Terraform resources, Terraform modules best-practices and some CI/CD principles applicable to infrastructure management and deployments.

 ## Travis CI
 * [Tavis CI Docs](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) - Troubleshooting Locally in a Docker Image, useful if you have troubles with travis CI